nirdong/MachineLearning/Immigration/untitled folder/speaking.md

-Describe a talkative person you know 　　You should say: 　　Who he or she is 　　How you got to know him or her 　　What he or she likes to talk about 　　And explain how do you like him or her
+Describe a talkative person you know
+You should say:
+Who he or she is
+How you got to know him or her
+What he or she likes to talk about
+And explain how do you like him or her

+Actually I just have a talkative friend named Lenney.
+He was my classmate in southwestern university of finace and economics, where we got bachelors degree of Statistics.
+Lenny likes talking, he could keep talking with great vigour, even when we were at a long distance running of 6 miles, whereas as I could only be the listener.It seems Talking need energy.
+Talking also need knowledge.
+He read a lot books, and have a good memeory, so he could talk academic problems with student from economics, fiance, and even law schools.
+After

 Actually this topic reminds me of a boy named Jason.
 I knew Jason from an international exchange program in Chicago University last year.
 It was my first time got to know him but soon we became good friends.
 He is a charming boy who is also pretty stout.
 But what makes him a real popular program in our class is his perfect personality, you know, quite outgoing and approachable.
 Actually, what I can learn from him is his inter-personal communicative skills.
 Or, in other words, being talkative.
 That’s our first time to participate in an English program with so many classmates with many countries.
 For the first week, I felt hard to get along with my teammates, as I was reluctant to speak to others.
 But it seemed like Jason was having a great time with his teammates.
 And I notice that, Jason was glad to talk and share his ideas with others, though he was not always fluent.
 I wouldn’t say he talked too much, I guess he just made good use all possible opportunities to practice and interact with others which was actually beneficial.
 At the end of that exchange program, I turned to another person and I guess I should be thankful to Jason because he was the person who really inspired me.